 Lands, water and sacred ceremonies have become more endangered than ever by brutal intimidation tactics of international mining corporations more interested in exploiting natural resources than in honoring what was classified by the government as a protected area.
-This is another important cultural heritage that you can help preserve by supporting these artists.
+This is another important cultural heritage that you can help preserve by supporting these artists and studying their culture.